 Certainly, we see people who live longer and age better than others, maintaining health, intelligence and happiness well into their later years.
 Such long-lived individuals represent another desirable goal of life, which is longevity, but they still stand on this side of death, compared to which even a long life is but a short episode in the enduring world of eternity.
 Longevity, however helpful, is not enough to take us beyond death.

 Realizing the inevitability of death, we have sought to create or to discover another life beyond the demise of the body.
+We pass down our wisdom and belongings (it’s vital to have a will in place in order to do this) in an effort to at least leave a lasting legacy.
 Most of what we call religion has arisen to deal with the issue of death and offers some continued existence beyond the limitations of our earthly life.
 Religion has envisioned an afterlife in various forms; sometimes a resurrection of the physical body in a heavenly world where it will not die again, or gaining an immortal subtle body of light or energy that unlike the physical body does not need to die.
 Religion tells us that through faith, belief and good works we can be led to such a greater life after death, as a reward for our good thoughts and actions here.

 On the other hand, deeper spiritual and mystical teachings, particularly the great meditation traditions of Asia, emphasize an immortality of consciousness not only beyond the mortality of the physical body, but beyond any type of creaturely existence in this or in subtler realms.
 They teach that our own inner essence exists not only beyond death but also beyond birth, ever free of limitation to body or form in this world or another.
 We can take birth in any number of bodies and, more importantly, we can reach a state in which we no longer dwell in time and its limitations, and are under no compulsion to be born again.